cknzraposo/f1-app/README-SETUP.md

 ## 🏁 What's New?

-A sleek web interface with **intelligent keyword matching** and optional AI fallback for complex queries.
+A sleek web interface with **intelligent keyword matching** to retrieve F1 data via an API.

 **Ask questions like:**
 - "Who won the F1 championship in 2010?"